tetracorp/k240/docs/_posts/2014-03-13-security-and-morale.md

 After a security event, there is a random delay of 30 to 59 days before another security event can occur at that asteroid.

-A colony with enough Security Centres reduces its Unrest by one point per day.
+A colony with enough Security Centres (one for every full 100 colonists after the first 50) reduces its Unrest by one point per day.

-For each resource (air, food, water) that is currently unmet by either production or surplus, a colony gains 2 points of Unrest.
+For each resource (air, food, water) that is currently unmet by either production or surplus, a colony gains 2 points of Unrest per day.

 ### Unrest Levels